 Broadening affordability will be founded on the value AstraZeneca provides to patients and healthcare professionals based on our product portfolio, our supply chain integrity and our experience in treatments for conditions which are increasingly prevalent in these markets.

 Our Faz Bem (“Do well”) programme in Brazil, established in 2008, provides discounts to the cost of our medicines to patients across all socio-economic groups.
 Patients are provided with information about the programme from their doctor and, once enrolled in the scheme, they receive a discount on a range of our medicines.
 The lack of compliance is a significant problem in this region and so the programme also provides additional incentives for the people who adhere to their treatment regimes.
 A dedicated Faz Bem website supports patients with information about diseases and their treatment, and promotes the benefits of a healthy lifestyle.
-250,000 patients joined the programme in 2012 and since 2008 we have reached 1.2 million patients in total.
+Faz Bem expanded by 29% per cent in 2013, which led to us reaching an additional 290,000 Brazilian patients during the calendar year, which means we have reached almot 1.6 million Brazilian patients through our programme.

 In Romania, a Patient Access Card is available which enables co-payment reductions for patients.
 Distributed by physicians, common practice within the pharmaceutical industry is to provide a separate card for each treatment.
 AstraZeneca is simplifying the process by making a single card apply to reductions on a range of our key products, which makes it easier for patients to manage and reduces the administrative burden for pharmacists.
 We are also working to make new rural patients aware of the process through a dedicated call-centre.
 To date, 30,000 additional cardiovascular patients have been reached through this single card programme.